joshfire/woodman/README.md

 An Appender definition contains one or more of the following properties:

-- `appendStrings`: Boolean flag that determines whether to log a string formatted from the log event, or the log event itself as an object.
+- `appendStrings`: Boolean flag that determines whether to log only strings or to log objects as objects.
+Preserving objects may be useful in Web browsers as the console often represents an object with an expandable structure.
 Default value is `true`.
 - `filters`: The list of filters to apply to log events (provided that they are at the right level) to determine whether the Appender processes it.
 See [Filter definition](#filter-definition) for details.
 The order of the filters in the list determines the order of application.
 - `layout`: The layout used by the Appender.
 The property is required.
 See [Layout definition](#layout-definition) for details.
 - `level`: The trace level of the Appender.
 Log events above that level are rejected.
 Possible values are `all`, `log`, `info`, `warn`, `error` and `off` (although note the `off` value is kind of stupid since it basically creates an Appender that does not log anything).